LSSTDESC/firecrown/API.md

 are combined to compute the full log-likelihood based on a YAML configuration file.

-The base classes are
+### Base Classes

+These are:

 1. `firecrown.ccl.core.Source`: Defines a source (e.g., a set of galaxies).
   This class is used to produce `pyccl.cls.Tracer` objects (actually its subclasses).

-The classes in this file define the firecrown-CCL API.
+2. `firecrown.ccl.core.Statistic`: Defines a statistic (e.g., a 2pt function).
+  This class is used to combine sources into statistics.
+3. `firecrown.ccl.core.Systematic`: Defines a systematic effect to apply to either a `Source` or `Statistic`.
+This class is used to apply systematics that are associated either with a single source or a single statistic.
+4. `firecrown.ccl.core.LogLike`: Defines various log-likelihood computations.
+  This class is used to combine `Statistic`s together with a covariance matrix into a final likelihood computation.

+Please see [firecrown/ccl/core.py](firecrown/ccl/core.py) for the details of each class.

-Notes:
+Some Notes:

- - Each subclass which inherits from a given class is expected to define any methods defined in the mixin with the same call signature.
+ - Each subclass which inherits from a given class is expected to define any methods defined in the parent with the same call signature.
+See the base class docstrings for additional instructions.
- - If the class nelow  includes a class-level doc string, then the `__init__` function of the subclass should define at least those arguments and/or keyword arguments.
+ - If a base class includes a class-level doc string, then the `__init__` function of the subclass should define at least those arguments and/or keyword arguments in the class-level doc string.
- - Attributed ending with an underscore are set after the call to `apply`/`compute`/`render`.
+ - Attributes ending with an underscore are set after the call to `apply`/`compute`/`render`.
  - Attributes define in the `__init__` method should be considered constant and not changed after instantiation.
  - Objects inheriting from `Systematic` should only adjust source/statistic properties ending with an underscore.

-Statistic
-Systematic
-Source

-LogLike
+### YAML Configuration

+The example configuration file, [cosmicshear.yaml](examples/cosmicshear.yaml), shows how one would configure a cosmic shear analysis in Fourier space.

+In general, a two-point YAML configuration file has four sections, `sources`, `systematics`, `likelihood`, and `statistics`.
+The `sources`, `systematics`, and `statistics` sections contain mappings of names to configuration specifications for each item.
+Other sections of the file should refer to these items by their names.
+The configuration of each item follows their docstrings.

 ## Generic API